Welcome to CoMo Massage!

 Myofascial cupping is not any less pleasant than the Therapeutic massage you are accustomed to.
 Unlike massage, which involves compressing the tissues, cupping uses negative pressure (vacuum) to lift the tissue.
 Myofascial cupping is a great addition to your massage session, it can be integrated at no extra charge.
 Myofascial work can/may also be done manually with just my hands.

-Ask about adding some cupping to your next massage!
+Ask about adding some cupping to your next massage, there is no added charge!

 I usually incorporate all of these techniques into your massage as needed.
 This is the “style” in which I perform most massages, I tend to have a heavy hand but will always adjust to your preference.
 I have clients from 18 to 88yrs and can adjust to any pressure your desire.